Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 including FPort; payload overhead will be 8 bits as FPort is already a part of LoRaWAN payload.
 MTU is: _4 windows * 63 tiles * 10 bytes per tile = 2520 bytes_

-For battery powered devices, it is RECOMMENDED to use ACK mechanism at the end of each window instead of waiting the end of all windows:
+For battery powered devices, it is RECOMMENDED to use the ACK mechanism at the end of each window instead of waiting until the end of all windows:

-* SCHC receiver SHOULD send a SCHC ACK after every window even if there is no missing tiles.
+* SCHC receiver SHOULD send a SCHC ACK after every window even if there is no missing tile.
-* SCHC sender SHOULD wait for the SCHC ACK from the SCHC receiver before sending tiles from next window.
-If the SCHC ACK is not received, it SHOULD send an SCHC ACK REQ up to MAX_ACK_REQUESTS time as described previously.
+* SCHC sender SHOULD wait for the SCHC ACK from the SCHC receiver before sending tiles from the next window.
+If the SCHC ACK is not received, it SHOULD send an SCHC ACK REQ up to MAX_ACK_REQUESTS, time as described previously.

 For non-battery powered devices, SCHC receiver MAY also choose to send a SCHC ACK only at the end of all windows.
 It will reduce downlink load on the network,